 - What Kind of Load?

-- Axial Load: Pushes or pulls along the same line as the cylinder.
-Think of a sliding drawer.
+- Axial Load: Pushes or draws along the very same line as the cylinder.
+Think of a moving drawer.

 - Radial Load: Pushes from the side.
-Imagine someone leaning on the moving arm.
+Think of a person leaning on the moving arm.

-- Cantilevered Load: Acts off-center, twisting as it moves.
+- Cantilevered Load: Acts off-center, twisting as it relocates.

-- Dynamic vs. Static: Is the load moving and changing quickly, or just holding steady?
+- Dynamic vs. Static: Is the load moving and transforming swiftly, or simply holding stable?

 - What’s the Environment?

-- Extreme Temperatures: Cold can stiffen, heat can weaken parts.
+- Extreme Temperatures: Cold can stiffen, heat can deteriorate parts.

 - Humidity/Washdown: Water or chemicals need sealed or stainless mounts.